Art-n-MathS/PlotToSat/README.md

 inputs: (a) the folder name where the data will be exported on the user's Google Drive, and (b) the starting name for the exported feature vectors.
 If the specified folder does not exist, GEE will create it.
-[It's important to note that GEE is unable to generate subfolders.
+**It's important to note that GEE is unable to generate subfolders.
-Additionally, due to parallel processing, sometimes GEE creates two folders with the same name and shares the exported files between them.]{.underline}
+Additionally, due to parallel processing, sometimes GEE creates two folders with the same name and shares the exported files between them.**

 ``` {#lst:addCols style="mystyle" label="lst:addCols"}
 myPlotToSat.exportFeatures("gdrivefolder", "outfeaturevectors")
 ```

-By executing the above command, a series of CSV files will be exported within the \"*gdrivefolder*\" in the user's Google Drive.
-[Please note that this is not instantaneous.]{.underline} You can check the process of the submitted GEE requests at the Task tab on the right hand side of the online Graphical User Interface (<https://code.earthengine.google.com/>).
+By executing the above command, a series of CSV files will be exported within the \"*gdrivefolder*\" in the user's Google Drive. **Please note that this is not instantaneous.** You can check the process of the submitted GEE requests at the Task tab on the right hand side of the online Graphical User Interface (<https://code.earthengine.google.com/>).
 By default PlotToSat exports